Monica-Vu/cs_knowledge/APIs/Best-Practices-REST-API.md

     * Our HTTP request already has a verb, which makes it redundant
     * See: [common HTTP methods](#common-http-methods), [examples with common HTTP metods](##express-example), and [Naming](#naming)

 * If an object can contain another object, group those that contain associated  information (up to 2-3 depths) to minimize attackers getting unnecessary info.
-See `/articles/:articleId/comments` endpoint from [the example](##express-example)
+See `/articles/:articleId/comments` endpoint from [this example](##express-example)
     * Consider returning the URI as part of the response.
 See: [Endpoint-Depth-Example](##Nested-Endpoint-Example)

 * Handle errors gracefully and return standard error codes to minimize confusions